 Esports platform

-From FIFA Global Series to Apex Legends, all formats, players and teams performance details, championships, and related content.
+From FIFA Global Series to Apex Legends, all formats, players, and teams’ performance details, championships, and related content.

 So we could identify pain points and have insights on how the live event experience could be improved.